 Easy Rice Pilaf with Orzo is deliciously simple to make and beats anything out of a box!
 This “go-with-almost-everything” side dish of tender white rice and golden orzo pasta is infinitely versatile and an always popular choice!

-Rice and Orzo Pilaf
+Easy Rice Pilaf

 Orzo Rice Pilaf FAQ’s

 Orzo is a rice shaped, short cut pasta.
 Because of its small size, it cooks quickly and is the perfect pasta component for this pilaf.

 The basic recipe is made of rice, pasta (orzo or vermicelli), butter and chicken stock.